Generate pseudonoise sequence

 Sample time = 1

-In the first two cases, the PN sequence is reset at the fourth bit, because the fourth bit of the reset signal is a 1 and the Sample time is 1.
-Note that in the second case, the frame sizes are 2, and the reset occurs at the end of the second frame.
+The PN sequence is reset at the fourth bit, because the fourth bit of the reset signal is a 1 and the Sample time is 1.

-If you want to generate a sequence of the maximum possible length for a fixed degree, r, of the generator polynomial, you can set Generator polynomial to a value from the following table.
+To generate a maximum length sequence for a generator polynomial having degree, r, set Generator polynomial to a value from the following table.
+The maximum sequence length is 2r – 1.
 See for more information about the shift-register configurations that these polynomials represent.

 |r||Generator Polynomial||r||Generator Polynomial|